 Do we need a GUDID account?

-In order to submit medical device key information, Labelers need to request an account through the FDA GUDID website.
+To submit medical device key information, Labelers need to request an account through the FDA GUDID website.
 The Labeler Organization may have more than one GUDID account.
 A Duns and Bradstreet (DUNS) number for the company location is used to identify each GUDID account.
+The labeler must also be registered with the FDA as an establishment.

 - One (1) Regulatory Contact